coreyja/coreyja.com/blog/automating-screenshots-and-github-actions/index.md

 In single player repos like my blog I set these up as a matter of best practices.
 I have Admin rights to the repo, meaning I can override the rules no matter what.
 But in multi-player repos, like all the ones at work, these protection rules can be great for aligning the whole team on PR practices and standards!

 Aside: The new Rulesets fix one of my longest standing gripes with Branch Protection Rules.
-It’s now possible to stop Admins from pushing to `main` while continuing to let them force merge PRs when needed! :tada:
+It’s now possible to stop Admins from pushing to `main` while continuing to let them force merge PRs when needed! 🎉

 But anyways, back to our story.